d4n3sh/thedaneshproject/content/posts/2009-04-09-p1-w1max-ds300-modem-admin-password-revealed.md

 ---
 <img loading="lazy" class="alignnone size-full wp-image-1376" title="0903-p1_ds300_unlocked" src="/wp-content/uploads/2009/04/0903-p1_ds300_unlocked.jpg" alt="0903-p1_ds300_unlocked" width="390" height="364" />

-For those on P1 W1MAX and not being able to fully utilize your modem, you&#8217;re in luck!
+For those on P1 W1MAX and not being able to fully utilize your modem, you're in luck!

 Recently the admin password for the DS300 modem was leaked.
 Users who had the password could login and change any configuration on the modem.
 For those who knew what they were doing, this was jackpot.